kaltura/nginx-vod-module/README.md

 * AES-128 encryption support

+* Serving of files for progressive download playback

 ### Limitations

 * MP4 files have to be "fast start" (the moov atom must be before the mdat atom)